 - The day was first celebrated in 1995, aimed to promote the joy of reading with book fairs and events organised in schools, shopping malls, libraries and public places in over 100 countries.
 The day is a gift to the world by the UNESCO.

 - The UK and Ireland usually celebrate this day on the first Thursday of March every year taking into account the school holidays, examinations and other charitable activities.
-This year, activities around this day were planned for March 1.

 - In Spain, Cervantes’ masterpiece, ‘Don Quixote’ gets uninterrupted reading of 48 hours by figures from the world of culture and politics, as well as anonymous citizens.
 Bookstores all over Spain remain open till midnight.